OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 operated on with the same instruction.
 Gang parallelism is coarse-grained parallelism, where gangs work independently of each other and may not synchronize.
 Worker parallelism sits between vector and gang levels.
-A gang consists of 1 or more workers, each of which operates on one or more vectors.
+A gang consists of 1 or more workers, each of which operates a vector of some length.
 Within a gang the OpenACC model exposes a cache memory, which can be used by all workers and vectors within the gang, and it is legal to synchronize within a gang, although OpenACC does not expose synchronization to the user.
 Using